min2ha/ukwa-site/content/target/34757/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# From Bull Plain to the Battlefields: The Home Front and the Hertfordshire Regiment during The First World War

 Project to enable Hertford Museum to research, develop and present an exhibition to commemorate the local impact of the First World War.